Awni00/relational-convolutions/docs/index.markdown

 ## Abstract

-A maturing area of research in deep learning is the development of architectures that can learn explicit representations of relational features.
-In this paper, we focus on the problem of learning representations of *hierarchical* relations, proposing an architectural framework we call "relational convolutional networks".
-Given a sequence of objects, a "multi-dimensional inner product relation" module produces a relation tensor describing all pairwise relations.
-A "relational convolution" layer then transforms the relation tensor into a sequence of new objects, each describing the relations within some group of objects at the previous layer.
-Graphlet filters, analogous to filters in convolutional neural networks, represent a template of relations against which the relation tensor is compared at each grouping.
-Repeating this yields representations of higher-order, hierarchical relations.
+A maturing area of research in deep learning is the study of architectures and inductive biases for learning representations of relational features.
+In this paper, we focus on the problem of learning representations of *hierarchical* relations, proposing an architectural framework we call ``relational convolutional networks''.
+Given a collection of objects, pairwise relations are modeled via inner products of feature maps.
+We formalize a relational convolution operation in which graphlet filters are matched against patches of the input (i.e, groupings of objects), capturing the relational pattern in each group of objects.
+We also propose mechanisms for explicitly learning groupings of objects which are relevant to the downstream task.
+Composing these operations yields representations of higher-order, hierarchical relations.
 We present the motivation and details of the architecture, together with a set of experiments to demonstrate how relational convolutional networks can provide an effective framework for modeling relational tasks that have hierarchical structure.

 ## Method Overview